voxel-wiki/voxel-wiki.github.io/content/wiki/noise/index.md

 You *might* notice that we did not define what the sample position `p` is, or where the result goes... and this is on purpose!

-Modifiers are *independent* of each other, so you can mix-and-match them however you like, there are no limits to your creativity here!
+Modifiers are *independent* of each other, so you can mix-and-match them however you like; there are no limits to your creativity here!

 {{ stub_notice(kind="section") }}